All Episodes

 Anyway, here is the president.

-They had a rally for President Trump had a rally Friday night in the pouring rain, thousands of people showing up, urging people to vote for uh Dr. Oz, and here's what he said.
+They had a rally for President Trump, had a rally Friday night in the pouring rain, thousands of people showing up, urging people to vote for Dr. Oz.

 So the primary is on May 17th, but early voting begins this Tuesday, May 10th.

-Get out And vote vote for Dr. Oz.
+Vote for Dr. Oz.

 He's an outstanding person.

-He doesn't support people that are not supportive of his agenda.
+Also, he doesn't support people that are not supportive of his agenda.

 You can do anything in an edit room.

-I work in television, I work in radio, I know how to do it.
+I know how to do it.

 We don't do that.

-Anyway, here's uh Dr. Oz's latest ad.
+Anyway, here's Dr. Oz's latest ad.

-We're gonna have a lot of fun.
+We're going to have a lot of fun.

 It's time to start talking about greatness for our country again.

-That starts with nominating my friend Dr. Mehmet Oz.
+That starts with nominating my friend, Dr. Mehmet Oz.

 He's a great man.

-After Oz, I've known him a long time.
+Dr. Oz, I've known him a long time.

 Three law, President Trump, Pennsylvania.